particle-iot/docs/src/content/reference/datasheets/e-series/e404x-datasheet.md

 ### Overview

 The E404X is a LTE Cat M1 cellular device with support for BLE (Bluetooth LE).
-It is based on the Nordic nRF52840 microcontroller shared with other Gen 3 devices such as the Boron and B Series SoM.
+It is based on the Nordic nRF52840 microcontroller shared with other Gen 3 devices such as the Boron and B-Series SoM.
 It is only intended for use in the United States, Canada, and Mexico.

-It is a SMD module designed to be reflowed to your own custom base board and is the same size and has a nearly identical pin-out to the E Series module.
+It is a SMD module designed to be reflowed to your own custom base board and is the same size and has a nearly identical pin-out to the E-Series module.

 If you are migrating from the E402 or E404, there is a [migration guide](/hardware/migration-guides/e404x-migration-guide/) available.

-There will not be 2G/3G "X" version E Series; there will not be an E310X or E314X.
+There will not be 2G/3G "X" version E-Series; there will not be an E310X or E314X.

-New designs should use the B404X (B Series SoM) instead of the E404X.
+New designs should use the B404X (B-Series SoM) instead of the E404X.

 ### Features